Women’s hockey world still playing catch-up to Canada, US

 Canada outclassed its first two Group A opponents with a pair of 11-1 victories, beginning with Switzerland on Thursday and the Finns on Saturday.
 And Finland, the defending Olympic and world championship bronze medalist, hardly fared much better against the United States in 5-2 loss on Thursday night.

 The defending Olympic champion Americans play the Russian team later Saturday.

-In Group B play, Japan (1-0) faces Denmark (0-1) and the Czech Republic (1-0) plays Sweden (0-1).
+In Group B play, Haruka Toko had a goal and two assists, and Japan improved to 2-0 with a 6-2 victory over Denmark (0-2).
+The Czech Republic is off to a 2-0 start in its Olympic women’s hockey debut after Tereza Vanisova scored twice in a 3-1 win over Sweden (0-2).

 For Puputti, very little has changed her mind in the two months since she called Canada the tournament favorite.